jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 ## 9. Future Enhancements

-- Item categories and tagging
 - Image uploads for items
 - Voice command for listing all items in a specific location
 - Expiry date tracking for perishable items
-- Item sharing with household members
 - Mobile app with barcode scanning
 - Statistical usage reporting